-It's still a relatively quite corner of New Zealand especially when put against Queenstown or Milford Sound.
-For that particular reason I think you should definitely include it in your itinerary.
+It’s still a relatively quiet corner of New Zealand, especially when put against Queenstown or Milford Sound.
+For that particular reason, I think you should definitely include it in your itinerary.

 There are two waterfalls in Catlins worth checking out.

-The first, and to me more impressive waterfall, is McLean Falls (pictured below).
-It’s a 20 minute walk from the trailhead to the base along a route that can be very rooty underfoot at times but nothing difficult.
+The first, and to me a more impressive waterfall, is McLean Falls (pictured above left).
+It’s a 20-minute walk from the trailhead to the base along a route that can be very rooty underfoot at times but nothing difficult.

-Second one, the Purakaunui Falls, is a short 15 minute stroll along well maintained boardwalk to a multitiered fan waterfall.
-(Pictured above).
+The second one, the Purakaunui Falls, is a short 15-minute stroll along a well-maintained boardwalk to a multitiered fan waterfall.
+(Pictured above right).